leiaaderrick/pdsnd_github/README.md

 ### Description
-This project analyzes bike-sharing data from three major cities in the US.
+This project analyzes bike-sharing data from three major cities in the US: Chicago, New York City and Washington.

 ### Files used